By: Clifton Brown, Vice President of Insurance Operations at AAFMAA

-For more than 143 years, AAFMAA has provided our own superlative service and support to the military community.
+Since 1879, AAFMAA has provided our own superlative service and support to the military community.
 Through our partnerships, we are able to expand awareness of our partners’ resources and the beneficial services that they, too, provide.

 To dive deeper into what VMF does and get a behind-the-scenes look at what resources their amazing services are providing to those who have served, Clifton Brown, AAFMAA’s Vice President of Insurance Operations, recently met with Veterans Moving Forward.
 Here is his account of that visit:

 This past June I was introduced to LTC, Gordon Sumner, Jr, RET who was visiting Justin Pearson, VP for Membership Development at AAFMAA’s Reston Campus.
 Gordon is a long-term AAFMAA Member and also President and CEO of Veterans Moving Forward.
 It’s always great to have a Member visit our offices, but our meeting with Gordon was so interesting and inspiring in other ways, I’d like to share.